Homesite Home Insurance Review

 Optional Home Insurance Coverages from Homesite

 Homesite offers four optional coverages, also called endorsements, though availability varies by state.
 Endorsements are add-ons that expand your policy's protection beyond standard coverage.
-Review the table below to explore Homesite's additional coverage options.
+The table shows Homesite's additional coverage options:

 Identity Theft Protection